Ropho/HASH_TABLE/README.md

 ### 1.  **RETURN 1**

   * Brief description
-  > function is a very bad example of a hash function due to its multiple number of collisions.
+  > Function is a very bad example of a hash function due to its multiple number of collisions.

   > **X SCALE = 255**